sap-tutorials/Tutorials/tutorials/hana-cloud-sqltools-remote-sources/hana-cloud-sqltools-remote-sources.md

 >The SAP HANA Cloud free tier is limited to creating one SAP HANA database and one data lake instance.

 The example in step 1 demonstrates a connection from one SAP HANA Cloud, SAP HANA database to another.
 The example in step 2 demonstrates a connection from an SAP HANA Cloud, SAP HANA database to an SAP HANA Cloud, data lake Relational Engine.
 The example in step 3 demonstrates connecting from SAP HANA Cloud, data lake Relational Engine to an SAP HANA Cloud, SAP HANA database.
 The example in step 4 demonstrates connecting from one SAP HANA Cloud, data lake Relational Engine to another.
+It is also possible to connect from an SAP HANA on-premise database to SAP HANA Cloud or from SAP HANA Cloud to an on-premise SAP HANA database.
+These last two examples are covered at [Access Remote Sources with SAP HANA Database Explorer](tutorials.hana-dbx-remote-sources).

 ---